OpenSIPS/opensips-cli/docs/modules/mi.md

   * `yaml` - prints the output in a YAML format
   * `none` - does not print anything

+## Modifiers

+The `mi` module can receive a set of modifiers for its commands that influence the communication with OpenSIPS.
+Available modifiers are:
+* `-j`: the modifier instructs the module to avoid converting the parameters as strings and treat them as JSON values, if possible.

 ## Examples

 Fetch the OpenSIPS `uptime` in a YAML format: